skogsmaskin/slate-insert-block-on-enter/Readme.md

 # `slate-insert-block-on-enter`

-A Slate plugin to insert a specific node (like a paragraph) when enter is hit on a void node.
+A Slate plugin to insert a specified block (like a paragraph) when enter is hit on a void node.

 ## Install